garetroy/TeamBuilder2.0/README.md

  By default, all filters are given the same weight.
 However, you can easily change the weight alloted to filters within the config folder.
-For instructions on altering filter weight, see the config.md guide within the config directory.
+For instructions on altering filter weight, see the configuration guide within the config directory.

 ## Installation and Dependencies